i GENERAL OVERVIEW

 Investors in Polish investment funds are subject to income taxation with respect to proceeds received from the funds (the standard tax rate is 19 per cent, which in the case of foreign investors may be reduced on the basis of respective double tax treaties and internal regulations).

-1 Marcin Olechowski is a partner, Wojciech Iwański is a senior associate and Mateusz Blocher is an associate at Sołtysiński Kawecki & Szlęzak.
+1 Marcin Olechowski is a partner, Wojciech Iwański is a senior counsel and Mateusz Blocher is an associate at Sołtysiński Kawecki & Szlęzak.

 2 Skanska, JLL, Dentons, CEE Investment Report, 2016.

-9 The 2016 Act Amending the Act on Investment Funds and Certain Other Acts into Polish law – which implements among others, Directive 2011/61/EU of the European Parliament and of the Council on alternative investment fund managers (AIFMD), and also Directive 2014/91/EU amending Directive 2009/65/EU on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as regards depositary functions, remuneration policies and sanctions (UCITS V).
+8 The 2016 Act Amending the Act on Investment Funds and Certain Other Acts– which implements among others, Directive 2011/61/EU of the European Parliament and of the Council on alternative investment fund managers (AIFMD), and also Directive 2014/91/EU amending Directive 2009/65/EU on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as regards depositary functions, remuneration policies and sanctions (UCITS V).